-- An individual or entity shall not be deemed ineligible because the individual or entity used Federal facilities or consulted with Federal employees during a competition if the facilities and employees are made available to all individuals and entities participating in the competition on an equitable basis.
+- An individual or entity shall not be deemed ineligible because the individual or entity used Federal facilities or consulted with Federal employees during the Challenge if the facilities and employees are made available to all individuals and entities participating in the Challenge on an equitable basis.

-- NGA Reserves the right to disqualify a participant whose actions are deemed to violate the spirit of the competition for any reason, including but not limited to, the violation of laws or regulation in the course of participating in the challenge.
-NGA does not authorize or consent to a participant infringing on any US patent or copyright while participating in the Challenge.
+- NGA reserves the right to disqualify a participant whose actions are deemed to violate the spirit of the competition for any reason, including but not limited to, the violation of laws or regulations in the course of participation in the Challenge.
+NGA does not authorize or consent to participants infringing on any U.S. patent or copyright while participating in the Challenge.

-- NGA Reserves the right, in its sole discretion to (a) cancel, suspend or modify the Challenge without notice, and/or (b) not award any prize if no entries are deemed worthy.
+- NGA reserves the right, in its sole discretion, to (a) cancel, suspend, or modify the Challenge without notice, and/or (b) not award any prizes if no entries are deemed worthy.

 - The Component Acquisition Executive (CAE), NGA is the final decision authority for all matters concerning the Challenge.